Creative Design

 Year 7

-• Autumn Term: The formal elements
+• Autumn Term: The formal elements – emerging drawing skills

-• Summer Term: Pattern and print – London Landmarks
+• Summer Term: London Landmarks – pattern and print

 Year 8

-• Autumn Term: Portraiture
+• Autumn Term: Portraiture – developing drawing and observation

 Year 9

-• Autumn Term: Natural forms
+• Autumn Term: Natural forms – securing drawing and painting skills

-• Spring Term: Man Made
+• Spring Term: Man Made – mixed media techniques

-• Summer Term: Print making
+• Summer Term: Objects – illustrative printing

 Key Stage 4 – Years 10 and 11

-GCSE Drawing and Painting/Photography provides the opportunity to develop an adventurous, creative and inquisitive approach to your learning.
-Through studying both historical and contemporary creative practice you will develop the skills to formulate and express your own understanding.
-This will manifest itself in both written and practical work.
-The art work produced will be a range of personal responses which embrace a range of ideas devised from your inspiration and your imagination.
-Due to the fast pace and nature of the subject your skills and knowledge will develop quickly and staff always endeavour to make your projects varied and exciting.
+GCSE Drawing and Painting provides students with the opportunity to develop an adventurous, creative and inquisitive approach to learning.
+Through studying both historical and contemporary creative practice students develop the skills to formulate and express their understanding.
+This manifests itself in both written and practical work.
+Outcomes produced are a range of personal responses, embracing a range of ideas devised from personal inspiration and imagination.

 • Landscape